-The AD7663 can be operated from a single 5 V supply and can be interfaced to either 5 V or 3 V digital logic.
+The AD7671 can be operated from a single 5 V supply and be interfaced to either 5 V or 3 V digital logic.
 It is housed in a 48-lead LQFP package or a 48-lead LFCSP package that combines space savings and flexible configurations as either serial or parallel interface.
-The AD7663 is pin-to-pin compatible with the AD7660.
+The AD7671 is a pin-to-pin compatible upgrade of the AD7665 and AD7664.